-- 1 From a sonar view, select ...

-- 2 Select a location.

-- 3 Select New Wpt or ♣.

-- 4 If necessary, edit the waypoint information.
+- 1 From a sonar view, drag the screen or select II. - 2 Select a location. - 3 Select New Wpt or ♣. - 4 If necessary, edit the waypoint information.

 Measuring Distance on the Sonar Screen

 You can measure the distance between two points on the SideVü sonar view.